Scopy Overview

 Scopy provides the detaching into multiple windows feature for each instrument available, providing a better view/manipulation.

-Double Click - first make sure that the Double click to detach a tool
+Please make sure that the Double click to detach a tool option is enabled in the Preferences menu.

-Instruments Overview¶
+Instruments Overview

 User guide on how to use scripts with Scopy:

-Building from source¶
+Building from source

-Source code¶
+Source code

 The source code for the entire application can be found on github